 I went to the doctor who tested me for literally everything they could based on blood tests, including thyroid issues, anemia, and diabetes.
-My results came back with bottoming out ferritin, hemoglobin that was only a point into the normal range (any lower and it would have been full-blown anemia), and practically no Vitamin D. None.
+My results came back with bottoming out ferritin, hemoglobin below normal (meaning, anemia), and practically no Vitamin D. None.
 I had problems.

 So what caused all of this?

 I'm not sure specifically.
 It was a range of things.

 I do know that 2016 was a horrifically stressful year and stress can contribute to these types of problems.
 I'm also a pescatarian and only eat fish once in a while.
 I don't drink milk ever or eat other dairy products often.
 I wear sunscreen.
 I'm a woman of childbearing age.
 I'm an endurance athlete.
 And my eating habits were absolutely terrible.
 There were days where I know I ate, but I couldn't tell you what I ate or when I ate or if I even enjoyed what I ate.

 All of that created the perfect recipe for disaster.

 The good news is, it's all fairly easily fixed with the right supplements, rest, and better nutrition.
 The doctor prescribed three months of iron supplements (starting in mid-December) plus the max level of Vitamin D supplements and told me to come back for a recheck in 3 months.